pcafrica/hpc_for_data_science_2023-2024/slides/01/01-intro.md

 # Lecture 01
 <br>

-## A Day in the Life of a Software Developer
+## A day in the life of a software developer
 <br>

 #### High Performance Computing for Data Science - SISSA, UniTS, 2023-2024